-2014 Pests and pathogens start to affect silphium research plots in Salina in 2014.
-Plants in plots in Salina Kansas were infected with rust, leaf blotch, and a virus.
-A moth whose larvae are parasites of several silphium species also became a serious pest with colonization of heads approaching 100% in many situations.
-These pests and pathogens may be more common in more humid environments and did not become common in Salina until researchers created favorable conditions and large populations of host plants.
+Pests and pathogens started to affect silphium research plots in Salina in 2014.
+Plants in Salina, Kansas plots were infected with rust, leaf blotch, and a virus.
+A moth whose larvae are parasites of several silphium species also became a serious pest, with the colonization of heads approaching 100% in many situations.
+These pests and pathogens may be more common in more humid environments and only became common in Salina once researchers created favorable conditions and large populations of host plants.

-2016-17 In response to the emergence of several serious diseases and pests, the team collected new wild germplasm, and made hybrids between "elite" selections and wild silphium species and ecotypes.
+2016-17 In response to the emergence of several serious diseases and pests, the team collected new wild germplasm and made hybrids between "elite" selections and wild silphium species and ecotypes.